 The setting is the main attraction, however.
 At night, the 190-foot arches of the viaduct are lit up and — this being the Black Forest — snow is a distinct possibility.
 With the huts nestled on the side of the gorge, the romance is hard to beat.

 Pro Tip: There is also a small craft market inside the 800-year-old Saint Peter’s Church, and you can climb to the top of the spire and take in all the Christmas lights in the city from above.
-You will only have to climb 54 steps; the rest is via a lift.
+You will only have to climb 54 steps; once you make it up them, you’ll take a lift the rest of the way to the top.

 Goslar is a small town in the state of Lower Saxony.
 It’s located in the Harz Mountains, said to be home to witches who celebrate each spring during the Walpurgisnacht.
 The Goslar Christmas Market is enchanting, as only small, medieval market squares can be when they are dressed up with twinkle lights and filled with chalets selling delectable things to eat and drink.